m4tingh/book-to-image/README.md

 #### Code Structure
 **1-Text Processing:**
 Reads the book summaries text file and preprocesses the content.
-Tokenizes words and sentences, removes stopwords, and calculates word frequencies.
+Tokenizes words and sentences, removes stopwords, and calculates word frequencies. \n **2-Text Summarization:**
-**2-Text Summarization:**
-Generates a summary of the text using the T5 transformer model.
+Generates a summary of the text using the T5 transformer model. \n **3-Image Visualization:**
-**3-Image Visualization:**
 Visualizes the summarized text as an image using Matplotlib.